-Enter Yes s or No a.
-Use this Worksheet ; or Yes b.
+a.
+Use this Worksheet ; or b.
 Prepare practitioner specific documentation. i.
 Practitioner specific documentation MUST detail each task outlined in this step of the Protocol.
+Enter Ye s s or No i.
+Practitioner specific documentation MUST detail each task outlined in a.
+Use this Worksheet ; or Yes i.
+Practitioner specific documentation MUST detail each task outlined in No

-No Comments and Observations The PIEVC worksheet allows the practitioner to detail each task required, thus was chosen by WSP to proceed with step 2
+The PIEVC worksheet allows the practitioner to detail each task required, thus was chosen by WSP to proceed with step 2.